MicroEJ/docs/DeviceDeveloperGuide/jpfdesign/overview.rst

 and obtain a binary file to deploy on a board.

 :ref:`The following figure <fig_overall-process>` shows the overall process.
-The first three steps are performed within the MicroEJ platform builder.
+The first three steps are performed within the MicroEJ Platform builder.
 The remaining steps are performed within the C IDE.

 .. _fig_overall-process: